-- Inputs the elements, the levels and the falls called by the TS. - Adds the percentage/bonus for the spins during or at the end of the performance depending on the expertise of the data operator. - Five (5) seconds before the Footwork and the Choreographic Sequence is due to begin, enters it into the system so the judges know the start of the element. - Selects the 'Review' button for each element that the TS asks to be reviewed. - Selects the "!" button when a Lutz no edge is called. - For the first skater before going through the elements, clicks the Average button and the referee approves and confirms it; so, the data operator sends the average to the judges. - At the end of the performance, reads the list of the elements so that the CTR, the AS and the referee can double check. - After checking the elements, if the system does not automatically exclude an element because it is not accepted by the rules, the DO must highlight the element and press the button.
+- Inputs the elements, the levels and the falls called by the TS. - Adds the percentage/bonus for the spins during or at the end of the performance depending on the expertise of the data operator. - Five (5) seconds before the Footwork and the Choreographic Sequence is due to begin, enters it into the system so the judges know the start of the element. - Selects the 'Review' button for each element that the TS asks to be reviewed. - Selects the "!" button when a Lutz no edge is called. - At the end of the performance, reads the list of the elements so that the CTR and AS can double check. - After checking the elements, if the system does not automatically exclude an element because it is not accepted by the rules, the DO must highlight the element and press the button.

-8.5 Referee (Ref)
+Referee (Ref)

-- Checks the average of the components of the first skater(s) and can change them. - Checks number of elements, time of programs, repeated elements and costume. - Confirms the falls and has the last word if there is a doubt on a fall called by the TS. - Does not give any opinion on the discussion between the TP unless the TS asks for it.
+- Checks the average of the components of the first skater(s) and can change them. - Checks time of programs, costume and other penalties as per the referee control sheet. - Confirms the falls and has the last word if there is a doubt on a fall called by the TS.

-9 GENERAL PROCEDURE FOR TECHNICAL PANEL
+GENERAL PROCEDURE FOR TECHNICAL PANEL